-These three “languages” are the backbone of most websites, and are the three biggest tools in a web designer’s toolbox.
+These three “languages” are the backbone of most websites and are the three biggest tools in a web designer’s toolbox.
 They’re all technically “languages,” although HTML and CSS are not technically considered to be true programming languages.

-HTML (Hyper Text markup Language) is a set of “markup” tags that are responsible for structuring all the various elements of a webpage.
+HTML (Hyper Text Markup Language) is a set of “markup” tags that are responsible for structuring all the various elements of a webpage.
 It designates headers, footers, paragraphs, links, images, and everything in between.
 HTML is what search engine crawlers “read” when they index your website.

 Proper HTML is critical to a professional, functioning website.
 HTML mistakes will almost universally result in visual anomalies on a website, apparent even to users.
 At worst, improper HTML can essentially break an entire website.

 You can think of CSS (Cascading Style Sheets) as supplements to HTML.
-CSS is responsible for the styling of HTML elements – in other words, CSS controls how website elements look to end users.
+CSS is responsible for the styling of HTML elements – in other words, CSS controls how website elements look to end-users.

 For example, HTML uses the < p > tag to designate paragraphs, or general body text.
-Using CSS, a designer can make all text designated as a < p > element a certain color, a certain font size, a certain font type, and so on.
+Using CSS, a designer can make all text designated as an < p > element a certain color, a certain font size, a certain font type, and so on.

 CSS can be very simple and accessible in the context of small, static websites, but can quickly grow to thousands of lines of code when dealing with bigger, more complex websites.

-Designers are typically creative in nature, and have a knack for picking aesthetically pleasing color palettes.
+Designers are typically creative in nature and have a knack for picking aesthetically pleasing color palettes.

 Designers structure websites so that the flow of information is intuitive and comfortable to users.
 They’re responsible for creating a cohesive user experience, whereas developers create the user interface itself.